 - Additional documents for further assessment.

-3. How to Apply for PR in Singapore
+How to apply for PR in Singapore

-The Immigration & Checkpoints Authority of Singapore (ICA) takes the responsibility of managing PR applications.
+The Immigration & Checkpoints Authority of Singapore (ICA) takes responsibility for managing PR applications.
 Therefore, we highly suggest applicants go to the official website since the application process varies depending on different schemes and ICA provides detailed explanations of how the documents must be prepared.
 However, the process can be described in general:

 - Submitting the required documents.
 Remember that all permanent residence applications must be submitted online using the e-Service;